daniestevez/gr4-packet-modem/README.md

 - A modern C++ compiler that can build GNU Radio 4.0.
 The possible choices are GCC 13, GCC 14 and Clang 18.

+- ZeroMQ.
+In Ubuntu, install the `libzmq3-dev` package.

+- SoapySDR.
+In Ubuntu, install the following packages:
+  `libsoapysdr-dev soapysdr-module-all soapysdr-tools`.

 The gr4-packet-modem repository includes [gnuradio4](https://github.com/daniestevez/ldpc-toolbox) as a submodule.
 If you have not cloned the git repository using `--recursive`, you will need to run